As a loan broker, I know the lowest cost lenders.

 - Conventional loans for childcare centers are generally up to 75% (and sometimes 80%) of the real estate appraised value.
 They are amortized over 20 to 25 years.
 The loans generally have a 5, 7, 10, or 20 year maturity.
 Interest rates can be fixed for 5, 7, or 10 years; or some lenders fix the interest rate for the first five years and then re-fix the interest rate for the following five years at the going interest rate in five years.
-Fixed interest rates for 5 years are generally 4.75% to 5.75% for owner occupied childcare centers doing well (and sometimes 4.50% for well performing franchised centers or owners with multiple childcare centers).
+Fixed interest rates for 5 years are generally 6.0% to 6.75% for owner occupied childcare centers doing well (and sometimes 5.75% for well performing franchised centers or owners with multiple childcare centers).
 (Rates as of December 2018 with the prime rate at 5.5%.)

 - A low fixed rate conventional loan can be the best to refinance away from a SBA 7(a) loan that has a variable interest rate.

 - A conventional loan is often the only way to finance a childcare center if the borrower has outstanding tax liens, recent bankruptcies/foreclosures, or is not current on government-related loans.

 - For childcare centers, conventional lenders generally require the loan amount to be a maximum 75% (and sometimes 80%) of the appraised value of the real estate.
 A few conventional lenders will also lend to up to 75% of the business value.